-The rigorous curriculum at Pope Francis Global Academy follows the standards developed by the Office of Catholic Schools, which is based on the Common Core State Standards and the Next Generation Science Standards.
+Pope Francis Global Academy follows the standards developed by the Office of Catholic Schools, which is aligned with the Common Core State Standards and the Next Generation Science Standards.
 More information about those standards can be found here.

-Pope Francis Global Academy has many new resources and materials to support the implementation of a rigorous, common core-aligned curriculum.
-The new resources support the Math, Literacy, and Social Studies curricula.
+Pope Francis Global Academy has many resources and materials to support the implementation of a rigorous, common core-aligned curriculum.
 Teachers have been provided with intensive professional development to support the shift to the new curriculum and to learn more about the new resource materials available.

 Over the summer, teachers participated in approximately 10 days of professional development on the following: Responsive Classrooms, Eureka Math, Literacy Instruction, Technology and Global Projects.
 Teachers also participated in grade level and content area collaborative planning across the two campuses.
 The professional learning is a continuation of professional development provided during the 2015-2016 school year.
 Ongoing professional development has been and will continue to be provided throughout this school year.